Magnetization of the spin-1/2 Heisenberg antiferromagnet on the triangular lattice: Acknowledgement

 \section{Acknowledgement}

-J. Z. is supported by the National Natural Science Foundation of China (Grant No. 11874188), H. L. is supported by the National Natural Science Foundation of China (Grant No. 11674139, 11834005), Z. Y. Xie is supported by the National R$\&$D Program of China (Grants No. 2016YFA0300503 and No. 2017YFA0302900), the National Natural Science Foundation of China (Grants No. 11774420), and the Research Funds of Renmin University of China (Grants No. 20XNLG19).
+J. Z. is supported by the National Natural Science Foundation of China (Grant No. 11874188), H. L. is supported by the National Natural Science Foundation of China (Grant No. 11674139, 11834005), Z. Y. Xie is supported by the National R$\&$D Program of China (Grants No. 2017YFA0302900 and No. 2016YFA0300503), the National Natural Science Foundation of China (Grants No. 11774420), and the Research Funds of Renmin University of China (Grants No. 20XNLG19).
+We thank Hai-Jun Liao and Hai-Yuan Zou for helpful discussions about automatic differentiation and PEPS calculations.
 Qian Li and Hong Li contributed equally to this work.